-Our rules are clear: zero tolerance for any kind of harassment, abuse or exploitation, including paying for services from people working in the sex industry.
-IFRC’s Code of Conduct applies to everyone working under a IFRC contract or under IFRC’s legal status anywhere in the world – around 1,680 people in 2018.
+Our rules are clear: IFRC does not tolerate any form of harassment, bullying or abuse – sexual or otherwise.
+All IFRC staff are bound by a Code of Conduct that sets out clear standards against harassment, abuse and discrimination as well as the responsibility of all staff to report any concerns or suspicions regarding any violation.
+This code applies to everyone working under a IFRC contract or under IFRC’s legal status anywhere in the world – around 1,680 people in 2018.

 Recruits are not only expected to read, understand and sign the Code of Conduct before starting to work with us, but also to continue to meet and uphold its standards and obligations, which include the responsibility to report all concerns or suspicions regarding misconduct.

 Staff members are also bound by Anti-Harassment Guidelines and policies on Fraud and Corruption Prevention and Child Protection, and are shielded by a Whistleblower Protection policy.
 Free online training is available for all of these alongside IFRC’s Stay Safe personal security course.

 In June 2018, IFRC introduced a new policy on Prevention and Response to Sexual Exploitation and Abuse (PSEA), which states that ‘sexual exploitation and abuse of the people IFRC aims to assist is one of the most grievous ways in which the IFRC can fail in its mission’.